Fred Sexton: Late life and death

 Afterwards, Sexton operated an import business in the late 1950s, traveling frequently to Mexico.
 His wife Gwain joined him in Mexico in 1963, and together they collaborated with local artisan Tachi Castillo on designing folk dress, which were imported to the United States.
 He divorced his first wife.

 Sexton remarried in the 1960s and his second wife, Gemma Taccogna, was also a successful artist.
 The couple bought and resided in Palos Verdes Estates, California.
 Gemma alleged her husband, Fred Sexton molested his 11-year-old step-daughter, a child, also named Gemma, who was Taccogna's daughter from a former marriage.
 Upon being confronted by his second wife, Sexton emptied their joint bank account and fled to Mexico.
 The couple divorced in 1969 in Los Angeles.

-In Mexico in 1971, Sexton at age sixty-three, married a teenage girl in Guadalajara, Mexico.
+In Mexico in 1971, Sexton at age sixty-three, married a young woman in Guadalajara, Mexico.
 Sexton died in Guadalajara, Mexico on September 11, 1995, at age 88.
 His final instructions to his wife were to "destroy all my personal effects," and she complied.